Striking workers delay French rocket launch

 The launch, which had been scheduled for Tuesday, is now set for Wednesday, between 1731 and 2020 local time (2031 and 2320 GMT), the Arianespace statement said.

-The strike was mainly organized by workers for public energy company EDF Guyane and staff at the Kourou hospital, according to the local trade union.
-AFP
+The strike was mainly organised by workers for public energy company EDF Guyane and staff at the Kourou hospital, according to the local trade union.